FUNERALS AND DEATH IN BALI

 Balinese Cremation

-The Balinese and Hindus believe cremation liberates the soul of the dead, allowing it to journey to heaven to rejoin the Hindu cycle of reincarnation.
+Balinese Hindus believe cremation liberates the soul of the dead, allowing it to journey to heaven to rejoin the Hindu cycle of reincarnation.
 The body is often cremated in a pyre set off the road and the ashes are carried to a beach and released in the sea.
 If someone dies in an accident it is often believed that his spirit is trapped between the physical and spiritual worlds.
 A special ceremony is held to bring the spirit home.
 Afterward relatives are expected to help the deceased’s soul through afterlife to rebirth in a younger member of the family.
 Dereliction of these duties may cause the restless ancestor to bring illness to the family.
+[Source: A. J. Abalahin,“Worldmark Encyclopedia of Cultures and Daily Life,” Cengage Learning, 2009]

 Unlike Hinduism in India, the bodies are not cremated immediately after death.
 They are typically buried in a funeral and then placed in a temple facing the sea.
 The corpses are then retrieved three days before the cremation, the date of which is decided upon by the community.
 During these three days it is common for the bodies to return to their former homes.
 Priests are never buried in this way, but remain in their homes after death until their families have gathered enough money to perform a cremation.
 [Source: Jennifer Smith, Daily Mail, August 18, 2013]

-The Balinese of Trunyan put the dead body under a tree after a mourning ceremony.
-It' is not buried or burned, not even covered.
+A notable exception to this practice is found among the Bali Aga community of Trunyan.
+There, after a period of mourning, the body is placed beneath a sacred tree in a forest cemetery and left to decompose naturally rather than being cremated.
+In Trunyan the dead body is placed under a tree after a mourning ceremony.
+It' is not buried or burned, or even covered.
 The amazing fact is, the body will rot, but does not smell.
 The place where the dead are put is near a village on Lake Kintamani, the largest lake in Bali.

 Balinese Funeral Procession